What are Brazil nuts?

 More like this

-Most renowned for their high selenium content, Brazil nuts are actually the richest known food source of this vital nutrient.
-Selenium is an essential mineral and antioxidant that is required daily to support a healthy immune system.
-In fact, a single Brazil nut can contain 68-91mcg of selenium, easily meeting the recommended daily allowance of between 60-75mcg.
+Brazil nuts are known for their high selenium content, they are actually the richest food source of this vital nutrient.
+Selenium is an essential mineral that is required to support a healthy immune system.
+In fact, a single Brazil nut may contain 68-91mcg of selenium, easily meeting the recommended daily allowance of between 60-75mcg.

-Brazil nuts contain a polyphenol known as ellagic acid which has both antioxidant and anti-inflammatory properties that may offer neuroprotective and anti-depressant effects on the brain.
+Brazil nuts contain a plant chemical or polyphenol known as ellagic acid which has both protective and anti-inflammatory properties and may offer neuroprotective and anti-depressant effects on the brain.
 Further research has shown that selenium is involved in supporting key brain signalling pathways such as GABA and dopamine signalling within the central nervous system, which is of particular importance in conditions such as Alzheimer's and Parkinson's disease.

 Discover the 10 foods to eat to boost your brainpower.